sbb-design-systems/digital.sbb.ch/src/en/design-system/legacy/components/nbc/variants-states.md

 ### Mobile
-* All Next-Best-Click options are always accessible via the sticky element in the bottom right.{.lead}
+* All Next-Best-Click options are always accessible via the sticky element in the bottom right. {.lead}
-* When clicked, a layer with all NBC modules opens in closed status.{.lead}
+* When clicked, a layer with all NBC modules opens in closed status. {.lead}
-* Only one module can be opened at a time.{.lead}
+* Only one module can be opened at a time. {.lead}
-* The icon in the sticky element turns into the close icon (toggle button).{.lead}
+* The icon in the sticky element turns into the close icon (toggle button). {.lead}
-* In the mobile variant, the NBC boxes at the end of the content area are displayed as redundant (open).{.lead}
+* In the mobile variant, the NBC boxes at the end of the content area are displayed as redundant (open). {.lead}
-* If the user scrolls into the relevant area (and beyond) the element for opening the NBC layer is hidden.{.lead}
+* If the user scrolls into the relevant area (and beyond) the element for opening the NBC layer is hidden. {.lead}
-* If the user scrolls up again, the sticky element also reappears.{.lead}
+* If the user scrolls up again, the sticky element also reappears. {.lead}

 <!-- end of the list -->
 {{ imageOnGreyBackground({